REWIND ON ONE ACOUSTIC GUITAR

 | C | G | Am | F | x2

-The M8 is a variation on the Bridge progression, a classic VI chord with a falling bass line.
+The m8 is a variation on the bridge progression, a classic VI chord with a falling bass line progression.

-A few extensions are found in ‘Rewind’, let’s go over them one by one:
+A few extensions, variations, and slash chords are to be found in ‘Rewind’, let’s go over them one by one.

-Fadd9 – This is an F chord with an added 9th, this is the note G on the open string three.
+- Fadd9 – This is an F chord with an added 9th, this is the note G on the open third string

-E – This is a modified chord.
-From the key of C this should have been an Em.
+- E – This is a variation.
+From the key of C, this should have been an Em

 - Am/G – This is an Am chord, with the note G in the bass.
 G is not part of an Am